-(b) to be placed on the regular recall list;
+- (a) to displace a junior regular employee within the classification series. - (b) to be placed on the regular recall list;

 (c) to displace the casual employee with the longest remaining appointment for which they are qualified and/or to be placed on a list for both regular and casual recall.
-An employee electing this option shall accrue regular seniority for all work assignments for which they have been recalled, however, the rate of pay for work available under this option shall be commensurate with the actual classification of the work assignment offered.
+An employee electing this option shall accrue regular seniority for all work assignments for which they has been recalled, however, the rate of pay for work available under this option shall be commensurate with the actual classification of the work assignment offered.
 Upon completion of each work assignment and for the purposes of Clause 11.3(c)(2), they shall re-establish their right to a further 12 months of recall;

-(d) to elect retirement as per the retirement plan outlined under the rules in force by the Plan Carrier(s).
+(d) to elect early retirement as per the retirement plan outlined under the rules in force by the Plan Carrier(s); and